2021/22 Part-time Postgraduate course

 In this section

-All successful applicants will need to complete an enhanced Access NI security check or equivalent.
+All successful applicants are required to complete an enhanced Access NI security check.

-Applicants will be required to submit references from two Referees relating to their: 1) academic work & 2) professional work.
+Applicants will be required to submit references from two referees relating to their academic and professional performance.

 English language requirements for international applicants